jhu-cisst-external/phantom-omni-1394-drivers/README.md

   * Configure your system to find the shared libraries in `/usr/lib64`
   * Configure your permissions for the FireWire port

-In script (you will need sudo privileges):
+Install script (you will need sudo privileges):
 ```bash
    mkdir -p ~/phantom-omni-1394-drivers     # get the files
    cd ~/phantom-omni-1394-drivers